 We recommend an alternative approach that is better for you and your guests and works great with many of our partners who run these types of experiences.

 When a guest books your experience, they submit a booking request to you and we put a hold on their credit/ debit card for the booking amount for 7 days (the maximum allowed by card companies).
 Within that time, if the experience meets the minimum number of people based on the requests you receive, you can accept the booking.
 The guests' credit/debit card is charged the amount and your guest receives a confirmation email automatically with no additional work from you.

 If the experience does not have the minimum number of people within 7 days, you can:

 - Reschedule the guest for another experience after communicating with them.
 The guests' credit/ debit card is charged and a confirmation email is sent automatically.

 - Accept the booking if you believe the experience will fill up.
 You can always reschedule the guest later, or cancel the booking and refund the guest as a last resort on a later day.

 During this time, you can easily communicate with your guest anytime from the AnyRoad Dashboard.

 If you choose to take no action, the hold is automatically released from your guests' credit/debit card 7 days after they have submitted their request to ensure the safety of both you and your guests.

 We've found this approach works much better because guests and you have confirmed bookings, and you have a lot less manual work.
-Generally, it's better to cancel a few bookings if the tour isn't filled rather than make a much great number of guests wait for a confirmed bookings (and often make other plans in the meantime).
-You'll end up with a higher conversion rate, more bookings, less drop-off and ultimately happier guests.
+Generally, it's better to cancel a few bookings if the tour isn't filled rather than make a much great number of guests wait for a confirmed booking (and often make other plans in the meantime).
+You'll end up with a higher conversion rate, more bookings, less drop-off, and ultimately happier guests.